 I made a rug from a less-than-lovely knitted throw and some old t-shirts.
 Everything is machine washable, and I didn't have to run out and get rug canvas.
 I cut the t-shirts into small 1 inch wide and 3 inch long strips and created a latch hook rug.

 Take a yard of material and fold 3/4 of it up and sew in squares like a shoe organizer.
 Use this for your yarn when making a hook rug.
-You can tape the number and the color of thread on each square so you can use it over and over with each rug.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.